-This chapter assumes that the user has the ASCII BASIC Module's primary port connected to an IBM PC or compatible computer running the TERM.EXE dumb terminal emulation program (See appendix F).
+This chapter assumes that the user has the ASCII BASIC Module's primary port connected to an IBM PC or compatible computer running the supplied TERM.EXE dumb terminal emulation program (See Appendix E).

-After executing the TERM.EXE program on the host computer, a sign-on message appear, and then the CONFIGURATION menu appears.
-If this menu does not appear simply press F1.
-The default configuration should be used and sets the communication parameters as follows;
+After executing the TERM.EXE program on the host computer, a sign-on message appears and then the CONFIGURATION menu appears.
+If this menu does not appear, simply press F1.
+The default configuration is used and sets the communication parameters as follows:

-COM port: COM1 (this should be set to the port you are using)
+COM port: COM1 (this should be set to the port that the user is using)

-Baud rate: 9600

-Parity type: No parity
+Baud rate: 9600 Parity type: No parity

-Data bits: 8

-Stop bits: 1
+Data bits: 8 Stop bits: 1

 Handshake type: XON / XOFF

-Display mode: ANSI
+Display mode: ASCII